Manipulating Machine Learning: Poisoning Attacks and Countermeasures for Regression Learning: Defense Algorithms

 To understand what upper bound Theorem~\ref{thm:2} guarantees, we need to understand the right-hand side of inequality (\ref{eq:guarantee}).
 We use OLS regression (without regularization) as an example to explain the intuition of the right-hand side.
 In OLS we have $\defenderloss(\trainset, \thetaopt)=\mathrm{MSE}(\trainset,\thetaopt)$, which is the MSE using the ``best-case" estimator computed in the ideal world.
 Therefore, the right-hand side of inequality (\ref{eq:guarantee}) is proportional to the ideal world MSE, with a factor of $(1+\frac{\alpha}{1-\alpha})$.
 When $\alpha\leq 20\%$, we notice that this factor is at most $1.25\times$.

 \revision{Therefore, informally, Theorem~\ref{thm:2} essentially guarantees that, the ratio of the worst-case MSE by solving (\ref{eq:guarantee}) computed in the adversarial world over best-case MSE computed in ideal world for a linear model is at most $1.25$.
 Note that since Algorithm~\ref{alg:trim} may not always find the global minimum of (\ref{eq:opt}), we empirically examine this ratio of the worst-case to best-case MSEs.
-Our empirical evaluation shows that in most of our experiments, this ratio for \trim\ is less than $1.01 \times$, which is much smaller than all existing defenses.}
+Our empirical evaluation shows that in most of our experiments, this ratio for \trim\ is less than for existing defenses.
+At $\alpha=12\%$, it is always below $1.46 \times$, and reaches $2.39\times$ for one dataset at $\alpha=20\%$.
+This ratio depends significantly on the initial indices $\mathcal{I}^{(0)}$.
+A reasonable initialization strategy to find a good local optimum is to train on all $N$ points initially.}

 \revision{For other models whose loss function includes the regularizer term (Lasso, ridge, and elastic net), the right-hand side of (\ref{eq:guarantee}) includes the same term as well.
-This may allow the blowup of the worst-case MSE in the adversarial world with respect to the best-case MSE to be larger; however, we are not aware of any technique to trigger this worst-case scenario, and our empirical evaluation shows that the blowup is typically less than 1\% as mentioned above.}
+This may allow the blowup of the worst-case MSE in the adversarial world with respect to the best-case MSE to be larger; however, we are not aware of any technique to trigger this worst-case scenario.}

 The proofs of Theorem~\ref{thm:1} and~\ref{thm:2} can be found in Appendix~\ref{app:analysis}.